ALLDATA Europe Privacy Policy

 You may also request a copy of your personal records we possess.

-Furthermore, you have the right to request information about whether your personal data is transferred to another country or to an international organization.
+Furthermore, you have the right to request information about whether your personal data is transferred to another country or to an international organization outside the EU or the EEA.
 In this context, you may request to be informed about the safeguards we implement to protect your personal data pursuant to Art.
 46 GDPR in connection with the transfer.

 2. Right to rectification